wangx23/old_homepage/index.md

 * __Wang, X.__ and Roy, V., Convergence analysis of the block Gibbs sampler for Bayesian probit linear mixed models with improper priors. _Electronic Journal of Statistics_, _12_(2): 4412-4439.

  * Shield, A, __Wang, X.__, Bonec, D., Narayananc, S. and Grossmand, R. (2020).
-Conversational correlates of rapid social judgments of children and adolescents with and without ASD. {\it Clinical Linguistics \& Phonetics}.
+Conversational correlates of rapid social judgments of children and adolescents with and without ASD. _Clinical Linguistics & Phonetics_.
 Accepted.